RobertTalbert/discretecs/MTH225-Winter2025/assignments/Core Target mini exam solutions.md

 ### Notes

 - Several submissions included the quantifier on the predicate and just said the predicate was the entire statement "For all integers $n \geq 6$, $6n + 6 < 2^n$. " This is incorrect because that statement is not a predicate: It is a predicate all of whose free variables have been quantified, so it's a proposition now.
+- Several submissions left off the word "Assume" in the inductive hypothesis -- this is the most important part of the inductive hypothesis!
+Remember that the inductive hypothesis is a complete sentence that communicates something to a reader.
+It's not just a math expression with no context.

 ## Learning Target 11